smbutterfield/ibmt17-18/_02-scales-keys-triads-7chords/2a2-ex-scales.md

 ### Minor pentatonic

 The same can be stipulation applies to the minor pentatonic scale that applied to the major pentatonic scale.
-These scales do not correlate to their seven-note counterparts in the same manor that the major and minor scales do.
+These scales do not correlate directly to their seven-note counterparts, so this is more of a re-imagining of Happy Birthday.

 {% capture ex6 %}X:6
 T:Happy Birthday in G minor pentatonic